Stefan Kaufmann (politician)

-Stefan Kaufmann (born 21 August 1969 in Stuttgart) is a German politician of the Christian Democratic Union (CDU) who has been serving as a member of the German Bundestag from 2009 to October 2021.
+Stefan Kaufmann (born 21 August 1969 in Stuttgart) is a German politician of the Christian Democratic Union (CDU) who has served as a member of the German Bundestag from 2009 to 2021 and again from 2024 to March 2025.

-Earlier life
+Early life

 Kaufmann was born as the youngest of three brothers to a family living in Stuttgart-Weilimdorf.
 His father, a confidential clerk, died in 1982.
 He received his Abitur in 1989 at the Solitude-Gymnasium and served during his Zivildienst at the Diakonisches Werk Württemberg.
 He attended university in Tübingen, majoring in Legal science, including a year at Leiden University.
 Afterwards, he worked as a scientific assistant at the University of Hohenheim.
 Kaufmann had a Konrad Adenauer Foundation scholarship since before he graduated from university and became a Doctor of law in 2001.
 He is a member of Phi Delta Phi.

 Early career

-In 1992, Kaufmann founded the "Forum für Hochschul- und Bildungspolitik Tübingen e.V“ (Forum for Hochschul- and Education Politics Tübingen e.V) in Tübingen.
+In 1992, Kaufmann founded the "Forum für Hochschul- und Bildungspolitik Tübingen e.V" (Forum for Hochschul- and Education Politics Tübingen e.V) in Tübingen.
 This association's task was developing a general concept for educational politics that particularly targeted the contact points between the respective institutions.
 For his work in relation to this, he received an award from the Ministry of Science, Research and Arts of Baden-Württemberg.

 From 1995 until 1998, Kaufmann was assistant to Doris Pack, CDU, then Speaker in Matters of Educational Politics for the EPP at the European Parliament.
 Later, he was assistant and speechwriter for MEP Renate Heinisch, also CDU.